openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 }
 ~~~

 Indices add a layer of abstraction.
-Each vertex that you add to a mesh is tacked on to the end of a big old array, so each vertex has a number that uniquely identifies its position (or index) in that array.
-There’s the zero-th vertex in the list, the first vertex in the list, the second, etc.  So now you can point to an existing vertex using an index.
+Each vertex that you add to a mesh is tacked on to the end of a big old array.
+That means that each vertex has a number that uniquely identifies its position (or index) in that array.
+There’s the zero-th vertex in the list, the first vertex in the list, the second, etc.  So you can point to an existing vertex using its index number.

 When you call mesh.[enableIndices()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#!show_enableIndices), openFrameworks creates an empty array of indices.
 When you use [addIndex()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_addIndex), you are adding values to the end of this array.
-When the mesh is about to be drawn to the screen, instead of looking through the vertices array to create primitives, openFrameworks will look through your array of indices to determine how to create the primitives.
+When the mesh is about to be drawn to the screen, instead of looping through the array of vertices to create graphical primitives, openFrameworks will loop through your array of indices to determine how to create the primitives.

 So when our mode is OF_PRIMITIVE_LINE and our array of indices is {0, 1, 1, 2, 2, 0}, then the 0th vertex and the 1st vertex are connected, the 1st vertex and the 2nd vertex are connected, and 2nd vertex and the 0th vertex are connected.
-Whew, that’s a lot of work in order to create a single triangle?
-Definitely.
+Lots of work in order to create a single triangle?
+Yup.
 But, the concept of indices is powerful and useful.

 One more thing you might have noticed - the color of the lines.
-You can check out the [opengl tutorial](http://www.openframeworks.cc/tutorials/graphics/opengl.html) for a more in-depth explanation, but this is some of the magic that is occurring on your graphics card.
+You can check out the [opengl tutorial](http://www.openframeworks.cc/tutorials/graphics/opengl.html) for a more in-depth explanation, but this is some of the magic that is happening on your graphics card.
 You can tell it that point A is red, point B is blue and that point A and B are connected with a line.
-Then, the graphics card will (linearly) interpolate between those colors as it draws the pixels that constitute that line.
+Then, the graphics card will (linearly) interpolate between those colors as it draws the pixels on the screen that constitute that line.

 As a reward for reading the whole section: